 Landscape renovations are an important part of home improvement.
-Plus, most first impressions of your home are made from the street.
+Most first impressions of your home are made from the street.
 Additionally, your home’s level of maintenance and value are assessed from the street.

 Let Mike’s Evergreen renovate your existing landscape.
-Because we will evaluate your yard.
-And come up with a plan.
+We will evaluate your yard and come up with a plan.

 Custom designed outdoor living areas allow you to have a beautiful and functional living space to entertain and enjoy with family and friends.